AYUSH Counselling 2025

 Total AYUSH colleges914 BAMS, BUMS, BHMS, BSMS, and BNYS colleges

-Counseling authorityAYUSH Admission Central Counseling Committee (AACCC)
+Counselling authorityAYUSH Admission Central Counselling Committee (AACCC)

 AYUSH NEET Eligibility10+2 or equivalent with Physics, Chemistry, Biology/Biotechnology, and English as a core subject in both Classes 11 and 12 from a recognized board.